While a severance package can ensure continued pay or benefits after you've been laid off, it can also limit your options for future employment.

 Set up a Consultation Today

 If you need to negotiate a favorable severance package or if your employer has committed some type of employment law violation, contact our attorney today.
-In Allen, TX, the Law Offices of Dan A. Atkerson offer a free consultation to discuss any of your employment law concerns.
-You can schedule your free consultation by filling out our online form or calling:
+In Allen, TX, the Law Offices of Dan A. Atkerson offers consultation to discuss any of your employment law concerns.
+You can schedule your consultation by filling out our online form or calling:

 "Dan Did an Outstanding Job"